 - shall attend an investment training session not less than once in a two-year period that begins on the first day of the City's fiscal year and consists of the two consecutive fiscal years after that date.
 The training provider must be an independent provider approved by City Council. - e.
-Independent providers authorized to provide the required investment training shall include but not be limited to Alamo Area Council of Governments (AACOG), Government Treasurers' of Texas (GTOT), University of North Texas, Government Finance Officers Association (state and local chapters), Texas Municipal League, Texas Society of CPA's, and Texas Tech School of Business TexPool, and Texas State University.
+Independent providers authorized to provide the required investment training shall include but not be limited to Alamo Area Council of Governments (AACOG), Government Treasurers' of Texas (GTOT), University of North Texas, Government Finance Officers Association (state and local chapters), Texas Municipal League, Texas Society of CPA's, TexPool, and Texas State University.